CrazyRobMiles/ROS-Intro/README.md

 ```
 docker start -i panel_demo
 ```
+###
 You can use this command in multiple terminal sessions to create multiple connections to docker.
 ### How do I stop my Docker container?
 When the last terminal connected to container exits the container stops.
 You can then use the start command to restart it.
-There is also a stop command
+There is also a stop command.
+The command to exit a container is, not surprisingly, exit?
+Note that when you exit a container it is "frozen in time" and you can resume that container by starting it.
+### Why are some commands missing from my container?
+The Docker image that runs in a container starts with a very "bare bones" version of Linux and then adds to it.
+This means that not all commands are available.
+You can install them inside the image, but you need to remember that these will vanish when the container is deleted.
 ### What happens to files I create in my container?
-The run command you can see above maps the ROS-Intro folder into the Docker container.
-Changes that you make to the contents of this folder in the container will be reflected in the ROS-Intro folder on your machine.
+The run command you can see above maps the rob_ws folder into the Docker container.
+This is the folder that contains the sample application.
+Changes that you make to the contents of this folder in the container will be reflected in the rob_ws folder on your machine.

 Any other files you create in the container will persist in that container.
 If you remove the container (perhaps by pruning it) you will lost all those changes.
+### What is the difference between run, start and exec in Docker?
+The run command takes an image and runs a new container.
+If you have specified a name for the container, Docker will check to see if there is already a container with that name.
+If there is
 ### Can I run Visual Studio Code in the container?
 You would have to install Visual Studio Code in the container to be able to use it there.
 However, there is no need.
 You can use Visual Studio Code in your Pi to work on files in the ROS-Intro folder and these changes will refect into the container.
 ### Why won't graphical ROS applications work in the container?